 Students typically get out of small group a few minutes after the main service ends.
 However, since conversations are geared to help students explore issues important to them, AC Students does not have an official end time.
 Each group wraps up discussion at its own pace.

 Every year we offer two events during the school year for students to be a part of.
 In the fall we head to the mountains for Vertical Reality and in the spring we stay in town for a weekend called The Mix.
-In addition, every summer we take rising 9th graders through graduating seniors to a weeklong summer camp.
-For more information about our events, check out the Upcoming Events page.
+In addition, every summer we take rising 9th graders through graduating seniors on several global mission trips.

 When you look at the beaming faces in AC Students, you see far more than middle and high schoolers.
 You also see dozens of energetic adults and high school students who were once in your shoes—wanting to jump in, yet wondering whether they had time or energy to commit to mentoring.
 They discovered what you will soon recognize: our volunteers aren’t merely here to help.
 The relationships they form become their ministry and a treasured priority.
 In fact, small group leaders engage with the same students for at least two years—laughing, listening and leading.
 We’re delighted you want to become part of the reason that students love AC Students!
 For more information, email our Director of Student Ministries, Charles Ficken at firstname.lastname@example.org